unenunciate/qwikkin/README.md

 ### Project structure

-Inside **Qwind** template, you'll see the following folders and files:
+Inside **Qwikkin** template, you'll see the following folders and files:

 ```
 /